philMarius/techno-lang/README.md

 - `$last_line` for the last line in a file
 ## Known Bugs
 A short list of known bugs that will be addressed in Techno Lang 1.2.0:
-- There can only be one newline in the program or else it will fail to evaluate
+- There can only be one newline in the program or else it will fail to evaluate.
-- Windows carriage return in input files cause the program to evaluate the `\r` as part of the line, e.g. will treat it as the last element in a set
+- Windows carriage return in input files cause the program to evaluate the `\r` as part of the line, e.g. will treat it as the last element in a set.
-- Input files are limited to 10 lines
+- Input files are limited to 10 lines.
-## Examples
+- Kleene star doesn't handle the empty string in an input set correctly and can produce results such as: `{:,:b,:bb,:bbb}`.